boffyd/UdacityML-Capstone/README.md

 #### Project Design

 The following files are used in order

+> DEEPAR TIMESERIES DATA GRAB.Rmd

 Preliminary data extract and wrangling - R.  This is the first script, however is not needed to complete the remaining scripts.
 Download csvs are uploaded to github for use later
-> DEEPAR TIMESERIES DATA GRAB.Rmd

 > SnowForecast-Datadownload.ipynb

 Github CSVs from the above were bought into python for wrangling, imputation preliminary analysis and also defining the benchmark model.
 This is the second script, however is not needed to complete the remaining scripts.
 Download csvs are uploaded to github for use later

 > FallsCreekSnowForecast.ipynb

 Final data files were imported into this and the modeling and treatment and deployment were completed in this file.
+This has all necessary libraries included including numpy, pandas, matplotlib, sklearn metrics, json, os, boto3, sagemaker as well as vairous custom functions to apply software engineering learnings to speed up the work flow for repetitive tasks.

 1. Download the dataset
 2. Check data for consistency and missing values, treat accordingly